vs26625/Student2/_posts/2023-08-21-GitHub_Pages_Plans.md

 > ### Partner Live Reiview prep
 > Update Blog to contain all hacks.
-Review week with Soni and Nore.
+Review week with Soni and Nora.
 Next, look ahead and start plan for next week.
 Try to be done and learn your machine before Monday.
 - The laptop that you bring to class every day with ability to operate Development Tools on it.
 - GitHub Account ready and linked, VSCode has all changes pushed/pulled.
 GitHub is commited with all changes.
 - Slack Account, install on Laptop, read all latest announcements.